A human-scale solution to the biggest pollution problem facing our ocean: Microfibers

 Rozalia Project is the patent holder which means that sales of this product will support Rozalia Project’s work to clean and protect the ocean and to seek and develop innovations, like the microfiber catcher.

-Our plan is to have this product available to everyone using a washing machine to wash their clothes by the spring of 2017.
+Our plan is to have this product available to everyone using a washing machine to wash their clothes by the early summer of 2017.

 To do that, we need your help.
 Here is how: